rb-pro4-f19/MCU/README.md

 The MCU connects to a CLI using serial connection, enabling users to interact with the system.
 Control of the Pan-Tilt system is achieved using a Joystick connected to the MCU, where data-transfer including motor PWM and encoder data is facilitated by parallel connections to an FPGA using multiple SPI modules.

 ![System Arhictecture](https://i.imgur.com/tqUFwMv.jpg)

-## Communication Protocols

-### UART
-Serial communication is performed at `9600 baud` using a total of 10-bits, with no parity check.
-A telegram is comprised of `3 bytes`, following the frame format as shown below.

-### SPI
-Text.

 ## Modules
 The MCU has is comprised of various modules, each with a specific purpose.